CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

 fix 3 all ave/time 100 1 100 c_msd_O[4] c_msd_H[4] v_fitslope_O v_fitslope_H file diffusion.txt
 ```
 The output can be found in the file ```diffusion.txt```.
 Plot the MSD as a function of time, and the estimated diffusion coefficient vs time.
+You can use the jupyter notebook `liquid_water/300K/H2O_Diffusion.ipynb` to plot the MSD and diffusion coefficients.
 An alternative approach to the calculation of the diffusion coefficient is described in the Jupyter Notebook ```liquid_water/optional_nve_diffusion/H2O_Diffusion.ipynb```.

 The last task of this section is to **visualize the trajectory** using [Ovito](https://www.ovito.org/).